Productivity Research Conference 4th – 5th September 2025 Find out more

 The Productivity Commission is the policy arm of The Productivity Institute and regularly meets to discuss ongoing policy questions throughout the UK.

 It is an independent academic forum for the development of research-based policies and a focal point for Whitehall initiatives.
-We aim to develop and support a new constituency to support the national debate on productivity and promoting robust and consistent policies to address the UK’s chronic productivity shortfall.
+The Commission aims to develop and support a new constituency to support the national debate on productivity and promoting robust and consistent policies to address the UK’s chronic productivity shortfall.

 The Commission aims to understand the policy implications of research produced by The Productivity Institute and elsewhere, as well as develop strong institutional links with government and other national bodies.
 It was launched on 16 September, 2021 by our partner NIESR.